privacyguides/privacyguides.org/docs/frontends.md

 - Must be self-hostable.
 - Must provide all basic website functionality available to anonymous users.

-We only consider frontends for websites which are...
+We only consider frontends if one of the following is true for a platform:

 - Normally only accessible with JavaScript enabled.
+- Normally only accessible with an account.
+- Blocks access from commercial [VPNs](vpn.md).